Leggett & Platt (NYSE:LEG) Updates FY22 Earnings Guidance

-Leggett & Platt (NYSE:LEG) updated its FY22 earnings guidance on Monday.
+Leggett & Platt (NYSE:LEG) issued an update on its FY22 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $2.70-3.00 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.00.
 The company issued revenue guidance of $5.30-5.60 billion, compared to the consensus revenue estimate of $5.23 billion.Leggett & Platt also updated its FY 2022 guidance to $2.700-$3.000 EPS.

-Separately, Raymond James lowered their price objective on Leggett & Platt from $55.00 to $50.00 and set an outperform rating for the company in a research report on Wednesday.
+Leggett & Platt (NYSE:LEG) last posted its quarterly earnings data on Sunday, February 6th.
+The company reported $0.77 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.73 by $0.04.
+Leggett & Platt had a return on equity of 25.42% and a net margin of 8.13%.
+The business had revenue of $1.33 billion during the quarter, compared to the consensus estimate of $1.29 billion.
+During the same quarter in the prior year, the company earned $0.76 earnings per share.
+The firm’s quarterly revenue was up 12.8% compared to the same quarter last year.
+On average, analysts predict that Leggett & Platt will post 2.74 EPS for the current year.

 A hedge fund recently raised its stake in Leggett & Platt stock.
-Morgan Stanley increased its position in Leggett & Platt, Incorporated (NYSE:LEG) by 57.8% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 907,501 shares of the company’s stock after purchasing an additional 332,224 shares during the period.
-Morgan Stanley owned 0.68% of Leggett & Platt worth $47,018,000 at the end of the most recent reporting period.
-Institutional investors own 72.63% of the company’s stock.
+Morgan Stanley boosted its holdings in shares of Leggett & Platt, Incorporated (NYSE:LEG) by 57.8% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 907,501 shares of the company’s stock after purchasing an additional 332,224 shares during the quarter.
+Morgan Stanley owned about 0.68% of Leggett & Platt worth $47,018,000 at the end of the most recent quarter.
+72.63% of the stock is currently owned by institutional investors.

 About Leggett & Platt